Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-12 03:00:00 CST Expires: 2022-11-11 07:45:00 CST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Coleman; McCulloch; San Saba A strong thunderstorm will impact portions of southeastern Coleman, northern McCulloch and northwestern San Saba Counties through 745 AM CST At 709 AM CST, Doppler radar was tracking a strong thunderstorm over Lohn, moving east at 25 mph.
-HAZARD...Winds in excess of 40 mph and half inch hail.
+Effective: 2022-11-12 04:14:00 EST Expires: 2022-11-12 05:00:00 EST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Heavy rainfall is also occurring with these storms and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Northern Wayne; Pike; Southern Wayne Strong thunderstorms will impact portions of eastern Delaware, Sullivan, southeastern Wayne and Pike Counties through 500 AM EST At 413 AM EST, Doppler radar was tracking strong thunderstorms along a line extending from Jefferson to near Skytop.
+Movement was east at 35 mph.
+HAZARD...Wind gusts up to 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Lohn, Rockwood, Rochelle, Pear Valley, Waldrip, Trickham, Placid, Mercury, Hall, Fife, Us-283 Near The Mcculloch- Coleman County Line, Whon and Us-190 Near The Mcculloch- San Saba County Line.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPH
+Locations impacted include Rockland, Fallsburg, Bushkill, Monticello, Lackawaxen, Blooming Grove, Honesdale, Liberty, Bethel and Paupack.
+This includes the following highway exits Interstate 86/Route 17 between 92 and 116.
+Interstate 84 between 20 and 53.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH

 Comments / 0